Jango73/Aze/AzeLib/concept/Aze.md

 ### Step 5
 Merge B on A.
-Common ancestor of MA5 and CB5 is CB3.
+Common ancestors of MA5 and CB5 is CB3.

 ```
     Branch A root                                                                   Branch A tip